jackrosenthal/rubik-solver/README.md

 * To test, type `gradle test`
 * To view other options, type `gradle tasks`

+## Controls

+Controls are bound to the equivalent QWERTY hardware keys.

+* Arrow keys to rotate the cube
+* `D` to step forwards in the solver
+* `A` to step backwards in the solver

 ## Coordinate System

 White: Positive Y